 Make a ranged weapon attack roll against the creature that provoked the counter shot.
-The DC to concentrate on a spell is increased by 5 points from its normal DC.
+If the targeted creature was casting a spell, the DC to concentrate on their spell is increased by 5 points from its normal DC.

 Note.
 Unlike most shot and strike spells, this does not cost a bonus action, and costs a reaction instead.